 All source code contained in the Pin kit, including scripts, sample code and headers, is governed by the MIT license.

-If you have specific questions after reading the user's manual, you should first check the FAQ section below.
-If that doesn't answer your question, you can search through the archives of the Pinheads newsgroup to see if anyone else asked your question.
-Finally, if that doesn't solve your problem, feel free to post a message to the newsgroup (don't forget to include your Pin kit number, operating system, processor, and gcc version).
+If you have specific questions after reading the user's manual, you can search through the archives of the Pinheads newsgroup to see if anyone else asked your question.
+If that doesn't solve your problem, feel free to post a message to the newsgroup (don't forget to include your Pin kit number, operating system, processor, and gcc version).

 - CGO 2013 [PDF 3.464MB] (February 2013, Shenzhen, China)